 Even if you’re happy to part ways with your partner, divorce sucks.
-Depending on how many assets you shared with your partner and how you decided to handle your finances when you were married, getting divorced is often a long and complicated process, not to mention expensive.
+Depending on how many assets you shared with your former spouse and how you decided to handle your finances when you were married, getting divorced is often a long and complicated process, not to mention expensive.

 Money Mistakes to Avoid After a Divorce